 To see footage of past performances, check out this video below!

-Music in the Trees is made possible by the voters of Minnesota through a grant from the Metropolitan Regional Arts Council, thanks to a legislative appropriation from the arts and cultural heritage fund.
-Additional support for this event comes from the St. Croix Valley Foundation.
+Music in the Trees is made possible by support from the St. Croix Valley Foundation.

-Thanks to Steve Smillie for supporting our entire season of events in 2023!
+Thanks to Midwest Exteriors MN for supporting our entire season of events in 2024!